 Newly released state papers reveal that privately, civil servants and officials were so shocked by its opening that they looked at updating the law on the sale of pornography, and enlisted legal advice.

+rules.
 You could put in what you wanted to.
 An important factor in its success, he says, was the artistic freedom they were allowed by the BBC.
 The thing about Python was our determination to control our own material.
-We weren't easy to dictate to.
+We weren't easy to

 DH Lawrence was an infamous victim of the censor as his sexually explicit novel Lady Chatterley's Lover was banned in Britain until 1960.
 Now a new edition of Lawrence's poems, many rendered unreadable by the censor's pen, will reveal him as a